 Sound Response was created to supplement direct staff support through the creative use of technical/mechanical supports.
 The Sound Response program is now Night Owl Support Systems, LLC.

 The Rhythms Program is a cooperative effort between the Waisman Center and Dane County Human Services to further enhance the lives of individuals who experience complex sensory and movement differences and those who support them.
 The program serves a specifically identified group of focus individuals by working directly with them and their teams to gain a deeper understanding of how they experience the world, then to develop the accommodations and supports that allow them to have greater access to their own gifts and talents and to participate more meaningfully in their lives.

 The Waisman Center UCEDD is a partner within the leadership structure of the Wisconsin Let’s Get to Work Project that led by the Wisconsin Board for People with Developmental Disabilities, with funding from the federal Administration on Intellectual and Developmental Disabilities.
 The purpose of this project design and test strategies to improve community employment outcomes for youth with intellectual and developmental disabilities in transition.
 The project focuses on improving, developing and implementing policies and practices that raise community expectations and overall employment outcomes.

 - Wisconsin Self-Determination Conference

-In collaboration with WI BPDD, Waisman is helping coordinate this 2 ½ day conference with an emphasis on self-determination and self-advocacy skill development.
+In collaboration with the Wisconsin Board for People with Developmental Disabilities (WI BPDD), Waisman is helping coordinate this 2 ½ day conference with an emphasis on self-determination and self-advocacy skill development.
 Waisman provides content expertise on sessions, coordinates exhibitors, and provides scholarships for high school students with disabilities and their families and/or teachers to attend the conference.